+---------------------------------------------------+

 godfather/godfather 2: they're good whatever hot take

-guns akimbo: my favorite action movie. about a loser guy who wakes up with guns bolted to his hands, forced to participate in an underground livestreamed fighting ring. hidden gem (read: nobody else has seen this movie so i try to promote it all over the place)
+guns akimbo: my favorite action movie. about a loser guy who wakes up with guns bolted to his hands, forced to participate in an underground livestreamed fighting ring. hidden gem (read: nobody else has seen this movie)

 software